-Master of Earth Science
+M. of Earth Science

 The Master of Earth Science (MESci) is a professional science degree program without a thesis requirement designed for students who are in the workforce or considering a career path where a thesis would not be a requirement.
 The curriculum in the MESci is built around proven course strengths in our MS Geology, Geophysics, and Hydrologic Sciences programs.
 The MESci requires the student to select from one of three emphasis areas, with core content in each paralleling those other programs.
 This provides the MESci student with similar core skills, knowledge base, and focus as in the thesis based programs, skills which have proved vital to a broad range of fields, including policy, regulation, or management, in the areas of environment, natural resources, and urban planning.
 A student must fill the remaining program requirements with coursework leading to a coherent plan or outcome agreed to by their committee and the department’s Graduate Programs Committee (GPC).
 Without the thesis requirement, students may be able to complete the degree and enter or advance within the workforce more rapidly.
 The Master of Earth Science is a graduate degree platform that will provide its graduates with a rigorous degree that will enhance their competitive edge in the job marketplace.

 Students are encouraged to search the department’s home page for information about potential graduate advisors, ongoing research, thesis topics, and current activities within the research units of the department.
+For more detailed information please visit the Program Learning Outcomes page, the Degree Requirements page, or refer to the University Graduate Catalog.

 Application and Admission Requirements

 Application for admission to the MESci program may be made by graduates of accredited institutions holding a baccalaureate degree in geology or related discipline.
-Regular admission may be awarded to applicants who have earned a minimum grade point average of 3.0 during the last two years of academic work; admission will be based on grade point, GRE scores, letters of recommendation, and with support of a faculty advisor or advocate.
+Regular admission may be awarded to applicants who have earned a minimum grade point average of 3.0 during the last two years of academic work; admission will be based on grade point, letters of recommendation, and with support of a faculty advisor or advocate.
 Continued enrollment in the program requires a minimum 3.0 grade point (B) average and satisfactory progress toward the degree.

 The applicant’s program of study should have included a minimum of: